Műegyetemi AFC: History

 With their interest in football, the former founders could not have imagined laying the foundations for a club that could look back on a rich history even a hundred years later.

 The club had a merit in introducing and promoting many sports in Budapest.
 It took active part in the introduction of football, swimming, athletics, boxing, gymnastics, fencing at the beginning of the century, and also in the thirties it still played a big role in national sports.

 The members of the club were initiators and fighters in the formation of independent associations in several sports.
 In recognition of their successful activities in Hungary, several club members have also been elected to the boards of international sports federations.
 Dr. Leó Donáth and Artúr Kankovszky have made an outstanding contribution to building the reputation of Hungarian sports and MAFC through his activities as Secretary General of the International Swimming Association.

 MAFC has been also at the forefront of the development of university and college sports.
 It played an important role in establishing the College Sports Association and building international university relationships.
 The club can also claim the organization of the first National College Championship.
 In terms of international relations, the club had a permanent relationship with the University of Oxford as early as the early 1900s.
 It later established contacts with higher education institutions in Prague, Berlin, Sofia, Cluj-Napoca, Moscow, Dresden, Tallinn, Karlsruhe and Trieste.

 Looking back on the past, MAFC athletes won medals at several Olympics or World Championships, European Championships.
-In addition, perhaps not as spectacular, measurable, and brilliant as gold medals was the activity that MAFC was doing to get the many tens of thousands of students out of the university learned and mastered in sports.
+MAFC also organized athletic programs intended to provide some sports education and training for a number of university students.